 What Is Atypical Depression?
 Generally, this refers to the non-melancholic depression patterns such as increased eating, increased sleeping, and personality problems such as "rejection sensitivity".
 In the past, MAOI'S (Monoamine Oxidase Inhibitor medications) were found to be more helpful than the Tricyclic antidepressants for this subtype of depression.
-Now, we usually use the SRI's (fluoxetine = Prozac, citalopram = Celexa or Lexapro, sertraline = Zoloft, etc.) or NRI (bupropion) or others first.
+Now, we usually use the SRI's (Prozac, Paxil, Zoloft, etc.) first.

 What Is Psychotic Depression?
-This is a very severe form of Major Depression identified by the additional presence of hallucinations and delusions.
+This is another very severe form of Major Depression identified by the additional presence of hallucinations and delusions.
 Sometimes the depression (or mania) may co-exist with signs of schizophrenia and is then referred to as Schizoaffective Disorder.
 This condition often requires both antidepressant and antipsychotic medications.

-What Is Postpartum Depression?
-Postpartum means after childbirth.
-The dramatic drops and rebalancing of hormones and/or major life changes that come with childbirth can throw some women into a potentially severe depression.
+What Is Post Partum Depression?
+Post Partum means after delivery.
+The dramatic drops and rebalancing of hormones that comes with childbirth can throw some women into a potentially severe depression.
 Time and treatment help.
-Treatment is especially key when the depression is severe as there can be severe risk to the baby as well as to the mother.
+Treatment is especially key when the depression is severe as there can be risk to the baby as well as to the mother.
 Repeat episodes of depression with or without future pregnancies are not uncommon.
-Women with a personal history or family history of depression or bipolar disorder are at higher risk.
-A milder form, known as post partum "blues" is less severe but can be a warning sign and can also impact the early parent-child relationship.
+Women with a personal history or family history of depression are at higher risk.
+A milder form, known as post partum "blues" is less dangerous but can be a warning sign and can also impact the early parenting relationship.
 What Is Co-morbidity?
 Co-morbid means than one or more other conditions occur at the same time.
 The conditions may be related or not.
-For example, anxiety often occurs along with (is comorbid with) depression.
+For example, anxiety often occurs along with (is co-morbid with) depression.
 This is also common for substance abuse, ADHD, personality disorders, eating disorders, Alzheimer's, heart disease, etc. When other disorders occur along with depression this often makes the depression (or both) more difficult to treat or chronic.
-Both or all conditions often benefit from simultaneous or sequential (one after the other addressing the underlying condition first) treatment.
+Both or all conditions often benefit from simultaneous or sequential (one after the other, addressing the underlying condition first) treatment.
 If I had a Major Depression, will my child have it someday?
 Probably not, but the chances are somewhere between 15% and 25% your child will someday have an episode of Major or other depression.
 This compares to the risk for the general population, which is about 2%.

-If I had a Major Depression, will I have another
+If I had a Major Depression, will I have another one?

-one?
 Probably not but your risk is higher, too.
-If you have had 3, and maybe 2, episodes of Major Depression in 5 years your risk of recurrence is so high we often advise staying on a maintenance dose of antidepressant to lessen the chance of more episodes and/or lessen their severity.
-If you know you have a tendency to depression it is helpful to make lifestyle adjustments just like you should if you have a tendency to diabetes, seizures, high blood pressure, heart disease, or asthma, etc. Learn to recognize warning signs, risk factors for you, and especially at difficult times lessen your stress with rest, exercise, good nutrition, supportive people and activities, spirituality, and treatment services when appropriate.
+If you have had 3, and maybe 2, episodes of major depression in 5 years your risk of recurrence is so high we often advise staying on a maintenance dose of antidepressant to lessen the chance of more episodes and lessen their severity.
+If you know you have a tendency to depression it is helpful to make lifestyle adjustments just like you should if you had a tendency to diabetes, seizures, high blood pressure, heart disease, or asthma, etc. Learn to recognize warning signs, risk factors for you, and especially at difficult times lessen your stress with rest, exercise, good nutrition, supportive people and activities, spirituality, and treatment services when appropriate.
 What is S.A.D. ?
 Seasonal Affective Disorder is a form of depression marked by depression occurring most often in the winter when the shorter colder days lead to less exposure to sunlight.
 Therefore treatment may include getting more sunlight and even light therapy.
 Persons with SAD also have a higher risk for Bipolar disorder with manic or hypomanic episodes occurring more commonly in the spring and summer.